 Underneath the Learning for Life umbrella we are committed to providing high quality learning opportunities for all students regardless of gender, academic ability, social background, religious belief or ethnicity.

 Through assemblies, tutor sessions and learning for life lessons we such we are well placed to contribute to students’ Spiritual, Moral, Social and Cultural education.
 We actively encourage our students to consider each other, their school community, their local community of Redditch and the wider world.

 Through a variety of learning and reflective opportunities our students are encouraged to develop a moral conscience and the ability to consider ethical, economic and spiritual issues.
 For example every week there a theme for the week which is encompassed within each assembly and as moral centre point for tutor sessions.

-Running concurrently with this we run Learning for Life tutor sessions that look at, through a variety of activities, Team, Reflective, Independent and Creative (TRICS) learning.
+Running concurrently with this we run Learning for Life tutor sessions that look at, through a variety of activities and learning.
 Also students attend one lesson per week of Learning for Life lessons and are given the opportunity to discuss and debate topics related to morality, discrimination and prejudice, matters relating to health, sex and relationships, finances and Religious studies.

 Learning for Life teachers enthusiastically inspire students to discuss and debate SMSC issues outside the classroom.
 We ask our students to enquire, consider and question in lessons and beyond so they may become more rounded individuals whose opinions are valued and listened to.